© 2023 Precision Ground Bars• All Rights Reserved

-Cold finish steel bars have more improved straightness, tolerance, and concentricity.
-These bars are typically used for the manufacturing of bearings, shafts, fasteners, oil pump shafts, concrete accessories, hand tools, vehicle axles, and wheel spindles.
+Cold-finished steel bars offer improved straightness, tolerance, and concentricity compared to other types of steel bars.
+These bars are popular in the manufacturing of bearings, shafts, fasteners, oil pump shafts, concrete accessories, hand tools, vehicle axles, and wheel spindles.

 A cold finished steel bar is produced through a process called cold finishing, which involves cold drawing, grinding, and polishing.
 This process results in a higher yield point for the steel bars.
 Some advantages of cold-finished bars include:

 Cold rolled steel bar typically have a smooth grey finish.
 The final rolling of the bars is done when the steel is cold or at room temperature.
 The process is conducted with the bars immersed in oil to prevent oxidation and maintain the grey color.
 This ensures a smooth operation by the rollers.